repeat-space/srs-knowledge/README.md

 > Recommended to use with [octo-tree](https://github.com/buunguyen/octotree) extension

-Spaced repetition is a learning technique that incorporates increasing intervals of time between subsequent review of previously learned material ([WP](https://en.wikipedia.org/wiki/Spaced_repetition)).
+Spaced repetition is a learning technique that uses increased time spans to review previously learned material ([WP](https://en.wikipedia.org/wiki/Spaced_repetition)).

-This repository aims at containing everything around programming spaced repetition software.
+This repository aims at containing everything (or linking to it) around programming spaced repetition software.

 ## Articles